 How to Write a Rejection Letter for a Job

 It is easier to use a template to create your document.
-You can edit the template and personalize it, but you don’t have to start from scratch.
+You can edit and personalize the template, but you don’t have to start from scratch.
 Legal Templates has a free employment rejection letter template for you to use.

 Step 1 – Format as a Formal Business Letter

 A quality job applicant rejection sample is formatted as a formal business letter.
-It will start with the applicant’s name and address from his or her resume at the top.
+It will start with the applicant’s name and address from their resume at the top.
 Other contact information you know may also be included.